Auto co to start exporting the mid-level sedan early next year

 Nissan launched Sunny in India with much aplomb last week.
 Sunny is Nissan’s second locally-made vehicle after Micra, which was launched last October.
 The base model of Sunny, the XE, is priced at . .5.78 lakh while the mid-range one, the XL, at . .6.69 lakh and top-end XV . .7.68 lakh.

 “Though our priority is the local market, we will also aggressively pursue export volumes,” Tokuyama told ET.
 He added that the Japanese carmaker plans to launch an MPV in the country next year.
-“It is going to be an MPV like Toyota Innova,” he said without disclosing the price range for the
+“It is going to be an MPV like Toyota Innova,” he said without disclosing the price range for the product and other details.

 While Nissan is pitching Sunny in the local, West Asian and African markets, Micra was sold in Europe.
 Tokuyama said he is extremely satisfied with Micra’s export numbers which touched 1 lakh in 11 months.